kubernetes/client-go/examples/in-cluster-client-configuration/README.md

     docker build -t in-cluster .

 If you are not using Minikube, you should build this image and push it to a registry that your Kubernetes cluster can pull from.

-If you have RBAC enabled, use the following snippet to create role binding which will grant the default service account view permissions.
+If you have RBAC enabled, use the following snippet to create role binding which will grant the default service account view permissions:

 ```
 kubectl create clusterrolebinding default-view --clusterrole=view --serviceaccount=default:default